Quintuplin/capstone-mirror/dash/MultiPageWDylanCode/readme.txt

 https://dash.plot.ly/urls

+dylancode is taken from dylan's branch, just to try to get a nice multi-user demo going

 Here's how to structure a multi-page app, where each app is contained in a separate file.
 File structure:
 - app.py